 Do you need to rent a car?
 They have a great bus network with all kinds of passes to make it cheaper if you're using the bus network a lot.
 Using buses will probably be cheaper than renting a car.

 There is very good tourist information in Reykjavik, I went to the office here: https://www.whatson.is/ and if you want to see things more cheaply they should be able to advise you well if you tell them what kinds of things you want to see.

-Also, I've not stayed outside of Reykjavik (only been on some excursions), but I suspect that by simply taking more time outside of Reykjavik you will save money.
-8 months ago
+Also, I've not stayed outside of Reykjavik (only been on some excursions), but I suspect that by simply taking more time outside of Reykjavik you will save money. almost 3 years ago

 There is no cheap way to see Iceland.
 If you go, plan to spend a lot of money.
 I just got back from Iceland, did the Golden Circle & then the Ring Toad.
-Very nice trip but don't bother going if money is a concern.
-8 months agoAnswered by Al via WorldNomads.com
+Very nice trip but don't bother going if money is a concern. almost 3 years agoAnswered by Al via WorldNomads.com

 Lonely Planet Iceland is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.